-Given the global pandemic, you might be thinking differently about remote work—and wondering how you can retain some of the work-life flexibility that remote work offers even after your employer asks you to return to the office.
-If you do want to ask your manager for a more permanent remote-work arrangement, here are five strategies to take.
+After the global pandemic, you might be wondering how you can retain some of the work-life flexibility that remote work offers even if your employer is planning a return to the office.
+If you do want to ask your manager for a more permanent remote-work arrangement, you need to be persuasive.
+Here are five strategies to take.

 1. Be clear about what you’re asking